 Any voter should be disturbed at the way everyone, including a whole mess of Democrats, leapt to the defense of Bain Capital when President Obama challenged Mitt Romney’s specific (and spurious) claims of job creation, except the mainstream media has largely gone along with this narrative.
 Even as every single critic of the President’s Bain strategy admits that it’s central premise, that private equity is not about job creation, is absolutely correct, the media have largely played along with the notion that the President is “attacking free enterprise,” and that his raising of campaign funds from the private equity industry is somehow hypocritical.

-In the video exchange below (via Mediaite), Henry repeatedly tries to suggest President Obama is somehow hypocritical for supposedly demonizing private equity on the one hand and raising money at a hedge fund manager’s home on the other.
+In the exchange, Henry repeatedly tried to suggest President Obama is somehow hypocritical for supposedly demonizing private equity on the one hand and raising money at a hedge fund manager’s home on the other.

 First, Carney noted that the hedge fund manager is not running for president.
 But then Henry sneaked in his GOP talking point - that President Obama thinks venture capitalism is evil - by asking, “but if it’s so evil, why is (Obama)…”